-With hundreds of different fitness trackers and smartwatches on the market, there’s one thing that makes a select few stand above the rest, and it can be answered with one simple question: Is the wearable made by a company that also makes phones?
+With hundreds of different fitness trackers and smartwatches on the market, there’s one thing that makes the Gear Fit 2 Pro stand above the rest.
+It can be answered with one simple question: Is the wearable made by a company that also makes phones?

 While Fitbit, Garmin, and other traditional fitness tracker companies work to dominate the fitness tracker market, companies like Samsung, Apple, Motorola, and LG have started to carve out a nice customer base by doing things those stand-alone fitness tracker companies can’t.